omgnetwork/ewallet/docs/guides/two_factor_authentication.md

 # Two-factor Authentication

-Two-factor authentication is an extra security layer for the user account by using another factor to log in, additionally to the common email and password.
+Two-factor authentication provides an extra layer of security for admin users by using, as the name suggests, an additional factor in the login process (a time-based one-time usage passcode, in addition to the usual email/password pair).

-This guide will provide a brief explanation to understand how the two-factor authentication system works.
+This guide will provide a brief explanation to understand how the two-factor authentication system works in the eWallet.

 ## Table of Contents